Abhishek Singh (artist)

 Artist Abhishek Singh in front of his Goddess Paintings.
 (Left) Triveni – the three aspects of the river; (right) Bhagvati-Shakti creating the gods.

 Abhishek Singh (born July 1982) is an Indian graphic novelist acclaimed for his unique interpretations of myths and ancient philosophies instigating environmental themes, universal identity and spiritual oneness.

 Singh was born in Gwalior and studied Animation and Film Design at India's National Institute of Design.
 He is the writer and illustrator for graphic novel KRISHNA: A Journey Within published by Image Comics.
-He is the first creator of Indian descent to be published by Image Comics in the history of North American comic books.
 He was the illustrator for the Ramayana 3392 A.D and India Authentic comics.
 His work spans fine-art exhibitions, comic-books, animation and virtual reality films, original futuristic fables and re-imaginations of the mythological stories of India.